Local Group Velocity Distribution inside Superradiant Condensates: Summary and discussion

 \section{Summary and discussion}

-In this work, we performed a detailed investigation of the rotational properties of superradiant condensates around rotating BHs, focusing on real scalar fields without self-interactions or couplings to other fields.
-Although the phase propagation occurs only in the azimuthal direction, we demonstrated that the condensate does not possess a global rotation and the apparent rotation of the condensate is a collective effect arising from local motions in all three directions, by analyzing the spatial distribution and temporal evolution of the energy density and velocity.
+In this work, we performed a detailed investigation of the local group velocity distribution of superradiant condensates around rotating BHs, focusing on real scalar fields without self-interactions or couplings to other fields.
+Although the phase propagation occurs only in the azimuthal direction, we demonstrated that the apparent rotation of the condensate is a collective effect arising from local motions in all three directions, by analyzing the spatial distribution and temporal evolution of the energy density and velocity.

 We first briefly reviewed scalar superradiance and the BH-condensate system in Sec.~\ref{sec:BHCondensate}.
 Then, we discussed the normalization of the scalar field in Sec.~\ref{sec:normalization}.
 We explicitly showed the squared distribution function $f_{lm}^2$ in Eq.~\eqref{eq:real_scalar} is not equal to $M_\mathrm{s}/\omega_{nlm}$ in curved spacetime when the scalar field satisfies the condition \eqref{eq:normalization}.